CSCAR/workshop-stata-intro/stata_markdown/04-data-management.md

 command <variable(s)> if <condition>, <options>
 ```

-We will cover this [in more detail](data-manipulation.html#subsetting) later, including how to specify the condition.
+We will cover this [in more detail][subsetting] later, including how to specify the condition.

 As an example, if we were to fit a linear regression model^[This course does not cover fitting statistical models, see the follow-up course for
 further detail.], the command might be